sokbae/sketching/cran-comments.md

 * There were no ERRORs or WARNINGs.

 ## This version
-* This is a first submission to CRAN.
+* This is a second submission to CRAN to fix the errors for the linux debian-clang results.